Skip To Main Content

 Belief Statement about Multilingual English Learners

-We believe all Multilingual English Learners can acquire English, achieve high academic success, and be college and career ready.
+We believe all Multilingual English Learners can acquire English, achieve high academic success, and be college and career-ready.
 This is a shared responsibility of all educators.
-All levels of the schooling system have a role to play in ensuring the access and achievement of our Multilingual English Learners.
+All levels of the education system have a role to play in ensuring access and achievement for our Multilingual English Learners.
 To carry out this mission, we emphasize the following principles:

 • Assets-based and inclusive instruction